 There are no vacations or even lunch breaks from diabetes.
 In addition to my day job, it can be overwhelming and frustrating.
 Diabetes often seems like a full-time job on top of my actual full-time employment.
 The other day I had to knock back a Watermelon Quick Sticks glucose packet while riding to a work function with my assistant.
 I didn’t want to admit I was in danger of going low.
 I wanted to pretend I no longer worked at my diabetes job.
 Sadly though, diabetes isn’t a job you can quit.
 My lunch was delayed and there were no snacks in sight, only a couple of glucose packets in the bottom of my purse.

 Thankfully she was driving, so I began drinking the glucose.
-I tried to be discreet but in my always graceful fashion I started choking and coughing on the sweet pink powder.
-I just needed to try to just get the rest the packet into my body before my day became far worse than a little glucose powder going down the wrong way.
+I tried to be discreet but in my always graceful fashion, I started choking and coughing on the sweet pink powder.
+I just needed to try to get the rest of the packet into my body before my day became far worse than a little glucose powder going down the wrong way.

 It was embarrassing.
 Not because of my assistant, she is wonderful and has two parents with diabetes, so is kind and understands treating lows (how did I get so lucky?).
 But I started to think about all the inconvenient times diabetes acts up when I’m trying to keep up with the other 900 things I’ve got to do.
 It’s not fun having the fear of losing consciousness looming over you daily as you try to tackle your responsibilities.